Bounds on the conditional and average treatment effect with unobserved confounding factors: Bounds on Conditional Average Treatment Effect

-and the nominal propensity score are standard regression functions estimable based on observed data ~\cite{imbensreview,nie2017learning, scharfstein1999adjusting,wager2015adaptive}.
-The key difficulty in estimating the CATE is that one potential outcome is always unobserved: we never observe data to directly estimate $\E[Y(1) \mid X=x, Z=0]$.
+are standard regression functions estimable based on observed data ~\cite{imbensreview,nie2017learning, scharfstein1999adjusting,wager2015adaptive}.
+The key difficulty in estimating the CATE is that one potential outcome is always unobserved: we never observe data to directly estimate $\E[Y(1) \mid Z=0, X]$.